Fast-64/fast64-docs/README.md

 Fork this repo, edit what you want, and open pull requests!

-See instructions below for setting up locally.
+See instructions bellow for setting up locally.

 The documentation source is written in reStructuredText and Markedly Structure Text, a simple and well-defined markup language.
 To learn about it, check out or copy-paste from:
 - https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html